 • Quality control staff associated with welding

-• Staff who need basic training in welding inspection coupled with a qualification in this field.
+• Staff who need basic training in welding inspection coupled with certification in this field.

 Contact us for more information on our welding programmes through our Active College Training and Information System